abpframework/abp/docs/en/Tutorials/AspNetCore-Mvc/Part-I.md

 You can access to the **source code** of the application from [the GitHub repository](https://github.com/volosoft/abp/tree/master/samples/BookStore).

+> You can also watch [this video course](https://amazingsolutions.teachable.com/p/lets-build-the-bookstore-application) prepared by an ABP community member, based on this tutorial.

 ### Creating the Project

 Create a new project named `Acme.BookStore`, create the  database and run the application by following the [Getting Started document](../../Getting-Started-AspNetCore-MVC-Template.md).